 5. Performance improvement evaluations.
 Once again, most comedians don’t engage in any sort of performance improvement activities and seem to prefer a blind trial and error approach.

 Optimally, comedians should be able to make deliberate and intelligent adjustments in their stand-up comedy material on a performance by performance basis until their act is as tight as it can possibly be.

 It should be apparent at this juncture that it is not just one specific thing that has an impact on how long it takes to become funny as a comedian.
 It involves a number of factors working in harmony with one another that will allow anyone to be funny on stage in the shortest amount of time possible.

 So to answer the question directly…

-Comedians who are able to effectively manage the variables that I have described can potentially have a very solid stand-up comedy act developed in literally just a matter months.
+Comedians who are able to effectively manage the variables that I have described can potentially have a very solid stand-up comedy act developed in literally just a matter weeks or months.

-Those who don’t usually take years to develop a powerful stand-up comedy act, if they can get past the comedy open mic stage at all.
+Those who do not usually take years to develop a powerful stand-up comedy act, if they can get past the comedy open mic stage at all.

 Keep this in mind as well…

 While there are a number of factors in the game of stand-up comedy that a comedian has no control over, every comedian has 100% control over the stand-up comedy act that they create, develop and deliver.
 The key is to do it right at every possible turn, right from the very beginning.